(This post probably contains affiliate links. My full disclosure policy is quite boring, but you can read it here if you’d like!)

-- If you also want to grocery shop less, put the meals that use fresh produce in the beginning of the week and more pantry meals towards the end.
+- If you also want to grocery shop less, but the meals that use fresh produce in the beginning of the week and more pantry meals towards the end.

 - Now start plugging in recipes for each day.
 You’ll probably have more recipes than days, just save those for next week!

-- As you’re writing in each recipe, jot down ingredients you’ll need in the Groceries section.
+- As you’re writing in each recipe, jot down ingredients you’ll need in the Grocery section.